stephensmitchell-forks/UnityCookbook3D/README.md

 This repository contains minimal codes that run very basic functions in Unity3D.
-When I was watching/reading tutorials and Q&As on the internet, I encounter issues getting what they are describing to work on my system.
+When I was watching/reading tutorials and Q&As on the internet, I encountered issues getting what they were describing to work on my system.
 Not sure if it’s due to different system configuration, Unity version, operating system, etc.